abhaysaraf/quick-setup/drupal-setup-ddev.md

 # Drupal Setup (Using DDEV)

-> Please note that the following actions need to be performed only once.
-In future, the same setup maybe useful while you setup other projects.

 ## Prerequisites
-No prerequisites as such.
+1. Make sure Docker is running.

-## Installation Steps
+## Installation Steps (One Time)
+> Please note that the following actions need to be performed only once for this project.

 Run below commands in sequence.

 ```